Disinformation experts blast Trump’s executive order on government censorship as ‘direct assault on reality’

 “There’s an alternative version of this executive order that would have been a genuine victory for free speech,” Abdo continued.
 “That version of the order would have directed the government to look at the evidence of jawboning in its own possession and across multiple contexts, and to follow the evidence where it leads.
 Unfortunately, that’s not what we got.”

-Ending disinformation enforcement efforts could also lead to more abuse, said Alia Dastagir, a USA Today disinformation reporter and author of a forthcoming book on women facing online harassment.
+Ending disinformation enforcement efforts could also lead to more abuse, said Alia Dastagir, a former USA Today reporter and author of a forthcoming book on women facing online harassment.

 The-CNN-Wire